Sugarcoder/Instagram-Popular-Photos/README.md

 ### Acknowledgements:

 - <a href="http://www.codepath.com">CodePath</a>
-- CodePath Android Observer Group February 2015 cohort
+- CodePath Android Observer Group February 2015
 - Special Shout Out: Thanks to Dianna @CoderRed99 and all the awesome Engineers that guided me on becoming a better programmer each day!